 About Yoga Vidya Mandiram

-Our school promotes irrespective of Caste, Creed or Religion true human values such as peace, kindness, love and service through the teachings of yoga and meditation.
-Yoga is in its true sense suggests a beautiful and enriching way to connect with each other.
-We believe that no matter which country we come from, WE WELCOME YOU!
+Our school promotes, irrespective of class, belief, age, gender orientation or any other individual uniqueness, true human values such as peace, kindness, love and service through the teachings of yoga and meditation.
+Yoga in its true sense suggests a beautiful and enriching way to connect with each other.
+No matter from which background you are, WE WELCOME YOU!

 The center is dedicated to restore, explore and impart the purest form of knowledge of Yoga and Meditation to their ancient and traditional purity as taught in the long lineage of the Himalayas by the great yogis.
 We aim to serve humanity through spiritual re-awakening using our ancient inheritance of the spiritual and philosophical sciences of yoga in general, and Meditation in particular as taught by the great yogis of the Himalayas.